ArjunG01/smart-bookmark-app/README.md

 - Debug OAuth issues
 - Improve deployment reliability

-All implementation, testing, and architecture decisions were manually handled to ensure full understanding.
+All architecture, coding, and testing decisions were implemented manually to ensure understanding.

 AI accelerated learning — it did not replace development.

 ---

+## ✅ Final Verification

+✔ Google OAuth login
+✔ Add bookmarks
+✔ Delete bookmarks
+✔ Private per-user data
+✔ Real-time updates
+✔ Vercel deployment
+✔ README with problems + solutions

+All challenge requirements satisfied.

+---

 ## 🙌 Final Notes

-This challenge strengthened understanding of:
+This project strengthened real-world understanding of:

-- OAuth authentication flows
+- OAuth flows
-- Supabase session management
+- Session management
 - Row Level Security
 - Realtime systems
 - Production deployment

-The project was treated as a real-world client application.
+The challenge was treated as a client-ready application.

-Thank you for reviewing the submission.
+Thank you for reviewing this submission.